Stronger economy increases Iran’s gold demand

 “Demand across the rest of the region remained weak in the face of low oil prices and subdued tourist numbers, the impact of which was exaggerated by rising gold prices,” the World Gold Council said in its statement.

-Total Middle East consumer demand, including bars, coins and jewelry, rose 5 percent to 64.5 tons, the highest since the third quarter of 2015, according to the report.
+Total Middle East consumer demand, including bars, coins and jewelry, rose five percent to 64.5 tons, the highest since the third quarter of 2015, according to the report.